fab-kru/language_roadmap/Language Roadmap.md

     - Link (internal) (en) / Link (intern) (de)
         - [get link] (en) / [Link auswählen] (de)
     - No Link (en) / Kein Link (de)

 ## Further simple adjustments

+The following issues were collected by Alix Mela.
+We would like to discuss and improve them as we proceed with our work.
+Further additions are welcome!

 **Needs to be discussed**
 - E-Mail-Adresse vs. E-Mailadresse